spacestation13/DMByExample/src/preprocessor/advancedpre.md

 DEBUG_VAR(x)   // world.log << "x" + " = [x]"
 ```

 A parameter preceded by `##` in the macro body is substituted directly, without any spaces.
-If you use this with the last argument in a variadic macro, any preceding spaces and a comma (if found) will be removed if the replacement is empty.
+If you use this with the last argument in a variadic macro, any preceding spaces, and a comma (if found), will be removed if the replacement is empty.

 ```dm
 #define MACROVAR(k) var/macro_state_##k